cncf/project-template/DESIGN-PROPOSALS.md

 Provide a high-level summary of the proposed change.
 Keep it short.

-This design process is usually around adding a series of standards around recording change notes for the project.
-The intent is to make the process of building the release changelog faster and easier and track decisions for the future.
-It is usually a combination of a feature and effort-tracking document, a product requirements document, and a design document.
+This design process establishes a series of standard practices for planning and recording features or changes proposed for the project.
+The intent is to provide the project a consistent means to track decisions for historical reference and future plans while fully capturing how the feature or change will come to be.
+Additional benefits include making the process of building the release changelog easier and faster when the feature or change is ready to be released.
+It is a combination of a feature and effort-tracking document, a product requirements document, and a design document.

-## Background/Motivation
+## Background

+### Motivation and problem space

+Describe the need, problem, and motivation for the feature or change and any context required to understand the motivation.

+### Impact and desired outcome

+Describe any potential impact this feature or change would have.
+Readers should be able to understand why the feature or change is important.
+Briefly describe the desired outcome if the change or feature were implemented as designed.

+### Prior discussion and links

-Provide the motivation for the feature and any context required to understand the motivation.
-The motivation should justify any potential impact and why it is important.
-Often these proposals start as an issue, forum post, email and it's helpful to link to it in this section to provide context and credit the right people for the idea.
+Often these proposals start as an issue, forum post, email and it's helpful to link to those resources in this section to provide context and credit the right people for the idea.

 It is vital for projects to be able to track the chain of custody for a proposed enhancement from conception through implementation which can sometimes be difficult to do in a single Github issue, especially when it is a larger design decision or cuts across multiple areas of the project.